ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 As noted in {{hol-blocking}}, because TCP provides a reliable, in-order delivery service for applications, any packet loss for a TCP connection causes "head-of-line blocking", so that no TCP segments arriving after a packet is lost will be delivered to the receiving application until the lost packet is retransmitted, allowing in-order delivery to the application to continue.
 As described in {{RFC9000}}, QUIC connections can carry multiple streams, and when packet losses do occur, only the streams carried in the lost packet are delayed.

-A QUIC extension currently being specified ({{I-D.ietf-quic-datagram}}) adds the capability for "unreliable" delivery, similar to the service provided by UDP, but these datagrams are still subject to the QUIC connection's congestion controller, providing some transport-level congestion avoidance measures, which UDP is not.
+A QUIC extension currently being specified ({{I-D.ietf-quic-datagram}}) adds the capability for "unreliable" delivery, similar to the service provided by UDP, but these datagrams are still subject to the QUIC connection's congestion controller, providing some transport-level congestion avoidance measures, which UDP does not.

 As noted in {{tcp-behavior}}, there is increasing interest in transport protocol behaviors that responds to delay measurements, instead of responding to packet loss.
 These behaviors may deliver improved user experience, but in some cases have not responded to sustained packet loss, which exhausts available buffers along the end-to-end path that may affect other users sharing that path.
 The QUIC protocol provides a set of congestion control hooks that can be use for algorithm agility, and {{RFC9002}} defines a basic algorithm with transport behavior that is roughly similar to TCP NewReno {{RFC6582}}.
 However, QUIC senders can and do unilaterally chose to use different algorithms such as loss-based CUBIC {{RFC8312}}, delay-based COPA or BBR, or even something completely different

 We do have experience with deploying new congestion controllers without melting the Internet (CUBIC is one example), but the point mentioned in {{tcp-behavior}} about TCP being implemented in operating system kernels is also different with QUIC.
-Although QUIC can be implemented in operating system kernels, one of the design goals when this work was chartered was "QUIC is expected to support rapid, distributed development and testing of features", and to meet this expectation, many implementers have chosen to implement QUIC in user space, outside the operating system kernel, and to even distribute QUIC with applications.
+Although QUIC can be implemented in operating system kernels, one of the design goals when this work was chartered was "QUIC is expected to support rapid, distributed development and testing of features", and to meet this expectation, many implementers have chosen to implement QUIC in user space, outside the operating system kernel, and to even distribute QUIC libraries with their own applications.

 The decision to deploy a new version of QUIC is relatively uncontrolled, compared to other widely used transport protocols, and this can include new transport behaviors that appear without much notice except to the QUIC endpoints.
 At IETF 105, Christian Huitema and Brian Trammell presented a talk on "Congestion Defense in Depth" {{CDiD}}, that explored potential concerns about new QUIC congestion controllers being broadly deployed without the testing and instrumentation that current major content providers routinely include.
 The sense of the room at IETF 105 was that the current major content providers understood what is at stake when they deploy new congestion controllers, but this presentation, and the related discussion in TSVAREA minutes from IETF 105 ({{tsvarea-105}}, are still worth a look for new and rapidly growing content providers.